jeevanhall/blackprofessionalsinit/README.md

 # BlackProfessionalsinIT
-Senior Thesis: Black Professional in IT: Productivity Despite Barriers
+Senior Thesis: Black Professionals in IT: Productivity Despite Barriers

 This project features an in-depth analysis of Black Professionals in IT, their contributions to the IT field, a description of structural impediments placed upon Black IT workers entering the work force and the implications